AlessioLuciani/distributed-uav-rl-protocol/README.md

 # Distributed UAV RL Protocol
-An implementation of a distributed protocol for cooperative sensing and sending operations of Unmanned Aerial Vehicles (UAVs).
-It is built on top of [TensorFlow Agents](https://www.tensorflow.org/agents) and uses reinforcement learning (e.g. Deep Q-Learning, Actor-Critic) techniques to compute ideal trajectories.
+An implementation of a distributed protocol for cooperative sensing and sending operations of Unmanned Aerial Vehicles (UAVs) [1].
+It is built on top of [TensorFlow Agents](https://www.tensorflow.org/agents) and uses reinforcement learning techniques (e.g. Deep Q-Learning, Actor-Critic) to compute ideal trajectories.

 ## Install dependencies
 - Download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html)